 This makes iterative learning through transparent monitoring, adjustment and feedback communication possible.
 It focuses on the measurement process and progress rather than the results.
 It is more about continuous learning and communication than control, identifying problems and assigning errors.

-This means that risks are widely identified and addressed in the organization.
+This means that risks are widely identified and addressed in the organisation.
 A quality assurance system takes care that the operational risks and control measures are anchored in the operational going-concern processes.
+Maintenance choices need to account for where building components are in their lifecycle (8 layers of change) and target investment accordingly.

 The quality of education, research and facilities stands and falls with the quality of the employees.
 The quality of the employees being not sufficient is a risk in itself.
 Besides the physical en digital learn/work environment, also the social learn/work environment is an important part of the quality assurance system.